learn-academy-2024-alpha/treasure-hunt-MattBarnabo/README.md

 --passed the index back to handleGamePlay from handClick

-- Can click on any of the question marks and a tree emoji appears instead of the alert
+- Can click on any of the question marks and a tree emoji appears instead of the alert --updated the boards index within handleGamePlay to a tree emoji --updated state by destructing each instance of the tree change to a new array.

 **Story 2**: In order to play the treasure hunt game, as the user of the application, I should be able to see a winning square and a losing square.